adunis/globe-seekers-vault/Globeseekers I/locations/Materia.md

 The saurians, now alone, found themselves vulnerable to a new threat – a plague that swept through their [[Cities]], decimating their population.
 Whether this plague was a natural occurrence or a consequence of their hubris, its impact was catastrophic.
 Their once-grand [[Cities]] fell into ruin, their temples abandoned, their legacy fading into myth and legend.

 With the Terran Accord’s collapse, Materia entered a new era, one characterized by diversity and adaptation.
-The departure of the saurians and frog people created a vacuum that was quickly filled by other species – [[races/Humans]], elves, dwarves, and countless others.
+The departure of the saurians and frog people created a vacuum that was quickly filled by other species – [[Humans]], elves, dwarves, and countless others.

 Echoes of the Past